jtail/conventions/java/sources.md

 Once you merge it, the code even compiles, however do you know which method is called now from class B?

+Note: This rule does not apply to test code.
+Many test libraries, including JUnit feature helper methods that are named in a way that encourages importing them in a static way:

+    assertEquals("foo", result);

+However note that **creating** such methods is explicitly forbidden by *"Names are contextual"* section of this policy.

 #### Avoid wildcard imports